Nolan-school/telloLVHS/swarm/readme.md

 Make or find a wifi network that you know the password to a mobile hotspot works great for this.

 ## Put in ap mode
-1. Connect to the drones wifi and use packet sender (https://packetsender.com/download#show) to send command "ap “wifi name” “wifi password”" to address 192.168.10.1 port 8889 it should say “OK,drone will reboot in 3s”
+1. Connect to the drones wifi and use [Packet Sender](https://packetsender.com/download#show) to send command "ap “wifi name” “wifi password”" to address 192.168.10.1 port 8889 it should say “OK,drone will reboot in 3s”
 2. Repeat with all drones

 ## connect to tellos